kenglxn/QueryByExample/README.md

-QueryByExample: Flexible JPA2 entity querying using example objects.
+QueryByExample: Flexible JPA entity querying using example objects.

 There is a comprehensive javadoc here: http://kenglxn.github.com/QueryByExample